AckeeCZ/frontend-cookbook/pages/contribution/Guidelines.md

 3. 🤓**Consultation with expert**

-   Consider to discuss your idea with team expert for that given thing based on the [Responsible matrix](https://frontend.ack.ee/responsibility-matrix).
+   Consider discussing your idea with a team expert for that given thing based on the [Responsible matrix](https://frontend.ack.ee/responsibility-matrix).
 You might save a lot of time to yourself by receiving valuable feedback early on.

 4. ✅**The things that should be included**